saimanish-p/pairs-trader-sim/README.md

 of Statistical Arbitrage trading.

-The project allows user to customise several key parameters such as z-score threshold, lookback period, initial start and end index, lot sizes, stop loss, and take profit levels enablingflexible strategy testing.
+The project allows user to customise several key parameters such as z-score threshold, lookback period, initial start and end index, lot sizes, stop loss, and take profit levels enabling flexible strategy testing.

 The user can analyse performance metrics of the strategy based on their inputs and visualise the results using a minimalistic dashboard and intuitive charts.